Dr. Rick Trevino

 Dr. Rick Trevino is a Higher Education professional with a passion for student development and enhancing student success.
 He is a first-generation college student that earned a B.S. in Kinesiology and M.P.A. from California State University Northridge, as well as an Ed.D. in Higher Education Leadership from California Lutheran University where his dissertation focused on first-generation students in First-Year Experience programs.
 Dr. Trevino has spent over decade overseeing areas such as Student Life, First-Year Experience, and Student Success Programs.
 Dr. Trevino most recently served as the Associate Director of the First-Year Experience for USC Dornsife.

-Lucy Rinard
+Dr. Lucy Rinard

 Assistant Director